aimeejones123/SchipholAPICucumberKotlin/readme.md

    - If it doesn't, open the Gradle pane on the right-hand side of the application.
 Navigate: Tasks > build and click `build`.
 (It will say build `failed for task :test`, this can be ignored)
 5. To run the cucumber tests, navigate to Tasks > other and run the `cucumber` task.
-6. Generate the cucumber report by navigating to Tasks > build > cucumber reports and run the `generateCucumberReports` task
+6. Generate the cucumber report by navigating to Tasks > cucumber reports and run the `generateCucumberReports` task
     - A html report will be stored in build/test-report